vishvajeet-dubey/learningWorkspace/SQL/SqlBook_by_vishva.md

 ## 02.01 INNER JOIN / JOIN<a class="anchor" id="02.01"></a>
-- <mark>Only return the matching value from both the table.</mark> **
+- <span style="color:black; background-color: yellow;">Only return the matching value from both the table.</span> **
 - It can represented by keyword "join" or "inner join" in any case.
-- **ON Condition:** Column which present in both table.
+- <span style="color:black; background-color: yellow;">ON Condition:</span> Column which present in both table.
 Column name can be different but the value should be present in the table.
 - with using inner join lets try to solve the above problem:

 ```sql